 AG: You brought up Andy.
 His role became tremendously more important since we last spoke.
 I was wondering if you had any thoughts on the part of Andy’s vision where Lucy is in front of him?

 AG: Let’s transition into Laura.
-We’ve been told she was important all throughout The Return.
+We’ve been told she was important throughout The Return.
 I don’t think it’s a stretch of the imagination to think she will be involved in the final two hours.
-The question is how?
+The question is, how?

 JT: Laura is critically important, no question about it.
 The Log Lady says “Laura is the one”.
 If anyone is an authority, it’s the Log Lady.
 She is perhaps the most reliable narrator in the whole story.
 Laura has been yanked out of the Red Room, we saw her in the golden orb, and she’s in every week’s opening credits.
 She’s important.
 What is she doing though?
 I don’t know if she’s a redemptive force that will come into play?
-I hope she’s not just a deus ex machine who comes in and fixes it all, which is actually an original intent for the Season 2 finale where Laura comes in as this God like figure who comes in and saves Agent Cooper.
+I hope she’s not just a Deus ex machine which comes in and fixes it all, which is actually an original intent for the Season 2 finale where Laura comes in as this God-like figure who comes in and saves Agent Cooper.
 I think she’s going to return home to Sarah and maybe the Woodsmen know she’s coming and are laying in wait in the house.
 She’s got to assist Cooper somehow.
-Mr. C is one thing but there’s another plot going on here.
-It’s not just Mr. C vs Agent Cooper.
-Mr. C wants Experiment.
-He showed the card to Darya and that face is probably Experiment.
-Other people call it Mother but I refuse to do that because there’s no textual evidence besides the parallel editing.
+Mr C is one thing, but there’s another plot going on here.
+It’s not just Mr C vs Agent Cooper.
+Mr C wants the Experiment.
+He showed the card to Darya and that face is probably the Experiment.
+Other people call it Mother, but I refuse to do that because there’s no textual evidence besides the parallel editing.
 You see that symbol again on Major Briggs note and also most importantly on Hawk’s map when he says you don’t want to know about that.
-The importance of that is that Hawk is telling us that Experiment is accessible to us and is near Twin Peaks.
+The importance of that is that Hawk is telling us that the Experiment is accessible to us and is near Twin Peaks.
 That’s where the coordinates are leading.
-That’s where Mr. C is going.
-We don’t know exactly what Mr. C wants to do with Experiment but I assume that Experiment is a super powerful being that Mr. C either wants to tap into or defeat and take the place of.
+That’s where Mr C is going.
+We don’t know precisely what Mr C wants to do with the Experiment but I assume that the Experiment is a super powerful being that Mr C either wants to tap into or defeat and take the place of.
 That is one storyline.
-Let’s speculate randomly that Cooper defeats Mr. C, which is kind of what the story is leading to – the confrontation between the two Coopers.
-Probably Mr. C will be defeated but there’s more to address.
+Let’s speculate randomly that Cooper defeats Mr C, which is kind of what the story is leading to—the confrontation between the two Coopers.
+Probably Mr C will be defeated, but there’s more to address.
 There’s a greater force of evil perhaps for Cooper to face and that’s where Laura comes into play.
 Laura helps him resolve that.

-AG: I agree that we’re being told that Experiment is a force in the show but without knowing its motivation I’m personally having a hard time fearing it as a villain.
+AG: I agree that we’re being told that the Experiment is a force in the show but without knowing its motivation, I’m personally having a hard time fearing it as a villain.

 AG: A few questions that sprung from your response.
 The little girl from Part 8.
 How much do you think that scene will be expanded upon?